HannahMDoherty/ChemGAPP/README.md

 ChemGAPP encompasses three modules, each with a dedicated Streamlit App.

-### License <a name="license"></a>

-This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 #### ChemGAPP Big
 This package is for the quality control analysis of large chemical genomic screen data.
 Since many issues can arise during chemical genomic screens, such as pinning mistakes and edge effects, this package aims to improve the quality of the inputted data.
 It achieves this via the normalisation of plate data and by performing a series of statistical analyses for the removal of detrimental replicates or conditions.
 Following this, it is able to score data and assign fitness scores (S-scores).
 The statistical analyses included are: the Z-score test, the Mann-Whitney test, and condition variance analysis.